arduino/ArduinoCore-samd/README.md

-# MattairTech Arduino SAM M0+ Core
+# MattairTech SAM M0+ Core for Arduino

-This is a fork from arduino/ArduinoCore-samd on GitHub.
-This will be used to maintain Arduino support for SAM M0+ boards including the MattairTech MT-D21E and the MT-D11 (see https://www.mattairtech.com/).
-It adds support for new devices like the L21, C21, and D11.
-It also adds new clock sources, like a high speed crystal or internal oscillator.
+The MattairTech SAM M0+ Core is a fork from arduino/ArduinoCore-samd on GitHub, which will be used to maintain Arduino support for MattairTech branded boards (see https://www.mattairtech.com/) as well as "Generic" boards.

+* Supports the SAMD21, SAMD11, SAML21, and SAMC21.
+* Supports four clock sources (two crystals, internal oscillator, and USB calibrated).
+* USB CDC Bootloader with optional SDCard support

-This core is intended to be installed using Boards Manager (see below).
-To update from a previous version, click on MattairTech SAM M0+ Boards in Boards Manager, then click Update.
+*This core is intended to be installed using Boards Manager (see below).
+To update from a* *previous version, click on MattairTech SAM M0+ Boards in Boards Manager, then click Update.*

 **Differences from Arduino in Versioning**  The MattairTech version number does not correspond to either the IDE version or to the upstream ArduinoCore-samd version.
 See the